scala-native/scala-native/docs/user/interop.rst

    also bind to plethora of 3-rd party allocators such as jemalloc_ to serve the same purpose.

+..
+Comment - https does not work with jemalloc.net
 .. _jemalloc: http://jemalloc.net/

 Undefined behavior